Smart Laundry Design: Make the Most of Your Small Space

 UnderBench or Stacked Appliances

 For a streamlined look, consider placing your washer and dryer under the bench.
-This configuration allows you to maximize bench space for folding and sorting laundry.
+This configuration allows you to maximise bench space for folding and sorting laundry.
 However, if you’re working with a smaller laundry room, stacking your dryer on top of the washing machine can be an excellent way to save floor space.
 Just ensure the appliances are compatible for stacking and make the most of the space between the top of the dryer and the ceiling by incorporating well-thought-out cabinetry.

 Raising Front-Loading Appliances